 Games are given to students of elementary school teacher education study program Universitas Negeri Malang.
 The data of this study consisted of data from the practicality test after students tried to use DGBL, "CAKAP NUMERASI", which contained four materials focused on numeration according to the AKM, namely numbers; geometry & measurement; algebra; and data & uncertainty.
-In addition, product development process data was obtained in the form of expert validity test results were analyzed descriptively by presenting percentages and qualitative data in the form of suggestions.
+In addition, product development process data was obtained in the form of expert validity test resu 8 were analyzed descriptively by presenting percentages and qualitative data in the form of suggestions.

 This research data analysis aims to determine the validity and practicality of the product developed.
-The data analysis techniques used in this research and development are qualitative descriptive analysis and quantitative descriptive analysis.
+The data analysis techniques used in this research and development are qualitative descriptive analysis and quarter the data analysis techniques.
 The following is an explanation of the data analysis techniques in this study.